 "People tend to focus on the personal information they provide during the sign-up process, like their name, email and date of birth, but what's much more valuable is your consumer data, which is collected by tracking your online shopping behaviour," she explains.

 And it's not just your online transactions that make up this data.
 Most cashback sites capture much more information than consumers might assume.

-Cashrewards can ... capture sensitive information such as your health information, information about sexual orientation or practices, ethnic origin or religious beliefs
+Cashrewards captures information from your transactions that could allow them to infer information about your health sexual orientation or practices, ethnic origin or religious beliefs

 For example, ShopBack captures your location data, even when you aren't actively using the app or website, as well as data from third parties including social media providers and Google.